oroinc/crm/Resources/doc/reference/frontend/index.md

 * **OroApp.Datagrid.Grid** - grid contains collection of models and allowed actions that user can perform
 * **OroApp.BackboneModel** - model that is represented by one of grid rows.
 Action is performed on concrete instances of models
 * **OroApp.Datagrid.Action.Cell** - responsible for rendering grid's actions launchers
-* **OroApp.Datagrid.Action** - abstract action that can be performed
+* **OroApp.Datagrid.Action.AbstractAction** - abstract action that can be performed
 * **OroApp.Datagrid.Action.Launcher** - renders control that can be used by user to run action, for example a simple link
-* **OroApp.Datagrid.Action.Delete** - concrete action responsible for model delete
+* **OroApp.Datagrid.Action.DeleteAction** - concrete action responsible for model delete
-* **OroApp.Datagrid.Action.Navigate** - concrete action responsible for navigating user to some URL
+* **OroApp.Datagrid.Action.NavigateAction** - concrete action responsible for navigating user to some URL

 Filters
 -------